Supported byEU

 Paid tour

-Close-up of an ancient Greek marble bust of a woman.
+Close-up of an ancient Greek marble bust of a woman with braided hair, against a clear blue sky.

 Basic Information